github/copilot-survey-engine/README.md

 As a first time execution probot will prompt you for creating a new GitHub App or connect it with an existing App.
 As you complete the requested information, a .env file will get created in your local source code and all the private information regarding your GitHub App will be automatically written there.
 If you need guidance on how to configure your first GitHub App, please review this guide https://probot.github.io/docs/development/#configuring-a-github-app.

-You will also need to provide the DATABASE_CONNECTION_STRING in your env file.

-Optionally if you'll be also using Application Ingishts please provide the value for APPLICATIONINSIGHTS_CONNECTION_STRING.
-You can search for this in your Azure Portal, going to the resource group you've created previously.
-Select the resource of type Application Insights and copy the Connection String in the Essentials section of the Overview page.

-Optionally if you'll be also using Languange detection API please provide the value for LANGUAGE_API_ENDPOINT, LANGUAGE_API_KEY.
-You can search for this in your Azure Portal, going to the resource group you've created previously.
-Select the resource of type Language and go to Keys and Endpoint.
-Copy one of the keys and corresponding endpoint.

 ### Step 3.
 Deploy your App!

-For a quick deployment you could open your Visual Studio Code and open the cloned project.
-Make sure you have the Azure Tools extension installed.
-If not, please install it https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack

-Once you have the extension sign in to Azure with your credentials go to your Explorer view and right click in the file directory to select the option "Deploy to web app".
-Select the subscription in which you've created the resources in step 1.
-Select the name you chose for the App Service created in step 1.

-Finally go to your GitHub App and update your webhook URL to reflect your App Service URL.
+Once you have your source code deployed in the web server or hosting platform of your choosing, finally go to your GitHub App and update your webhook URL to reflect your Web Server URL.

 ### Step 4.
 Test your App!

 Make sure you have your app installed in at least one repo.

 In such repo, create a pull request and close it (either close it or merge/complete it).
 Confirm that an issue has been created with the name "Copilot Usage - PR#XX".
-Answer the questions and confirm that the issue is closed and the data has been recorded into your database.
+Answer the questions and confirm that the issue is closed and the data has been recorded into a file named results.csv

 Congrats!!!!!
 Enjoy and keep expanding the project.